-An overdrawn checking account is frustrating, embarrassing and can leave you feeling hopeless and anxious.
-Because most banks charge reoccurring fees for overdrafts, getting the account out of the red can be challenging.
-Fortunately, communicating with the bank and your creditors can help you clear things up.
+An overdrawn checking account is frustrating and embarrassing, and it can leave the account holder feeling hopeless and anxious.
+Because most banks charge reoccurring fees for overdrafts, getting an account balance out of the red can be challenging.
+Fortunately, communicating with the bank or credit union and your creditors can help you clear things up.

-The fastest way to clear an overdrawn checking account is to deposit enough cash to cover the overdrawn amount, overdraft fees and other expenses.
-If you have money in a savings account or on your person, deposit it as quickly as possible.
-That can help you avoid the daily or per transaction fees that most banks charge when you overdraw.
-Although it's a costly option, you can also get a cash advance from a credit card and use it to cover your overdraft.
+The fastest way to clear an overdrawn account is to deposit enough money to cover the overdrawn amount, overdraft fees and applicable transfer fees.
+Deposit it as quickly as possible to restore a positive balance.
+You can also get a cash advance from a credit card and use it to cover your overdraft.

 Be aware that deposits may not post to your account immediately, warns the CFPB.
 This means that the fees might not stop immediately upon depositing additional funds.

 Some banks reverse one-time overdraft fees for loyal customers who don't overdraw accounts often.
 Even if you have overdrawn your account before, communicating with your bank may get at least some fees waived.
 In many cases, creditors and bankers are willing to work with you if they know you're trying to resolve the situation.

 Prevention is the best remedy when dealing with banks.
 A good way to avoid overdraft and NSF fees is to ensure that there is a cash buffer in the account, just in case.
 You can also link another account, often a savings account, to create automatic overdraft protection transfers from the linked account into your checking account if spending goes overbalance.